 Hulu comes in two flavors: the standard on-demand streaming service you've always known and loved, and the new Hulu with Live TV.

-The former works well and is well worth its cost of entry.
-Sure, it'll run you $7.99 and air with a few advertisements, but it's nothing you're not used to coming from traditional cable.
+The former works well and is well worth its cost of entry – especially since Hulu's price cut brought the monthly subscription to only $5.99.
+Sure, it'll air with a few advertisements, but it's nothing you're not used to coming from traditional cable.
 On the homepage you'll find highlighted shows based on your past visits to the site as well as curated content from Hulu HQ.
 This includes game trailers, new movie trailers, popular clips from last week's new episodes as well as a few themed playlists.
+You can signup for a free trial on its website.

 The other option on the table is Hulu with Live TV, a cable alternative that will run you around $39.99 a month – which is, unfortunately, limited to the US.
 The service fulfills its name by offering you a bevy of live TV channels and 50 hours cloud DVR service and two simultaneous screens.
 This is a bit less than the next contender on our list – YouTube TV – which offers more screens and unlimited DVR space.